GlebVetrov/TargSoft-Task/grid-app/README.md

 # GridApp

-Project build DevExpress Grid and Docker container on nginx.
+Project build DevExpress Grid with Docker container on nginx.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.16.

 ## Development server